TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 * Security
 * Observability

-More specifically this means:
+More specifically, this means:

 * Service mesh without sidecars
 * Faster service mesh because of less TCP stack traversal
 * Multi-cluster capabilities
 * A control plane that can integrate with Istio
 * Advanced observability for applications using [Hubble](https://github.com/cilium/hubble/) without requiring adapting the applications themselves.
-* Replacement for Ingress controller (from `v1.13`: Shared loadbalancer for multiple ingress resources)
+* Replacement for Ingress controller (from `v1.13`: Shared load balancer for multiple ingress resources)

-Cilium is already integrated in Google's Kubernetes offering and AWS [EKS Anywhere](https://isovalent.com/blog/post/2021-09-aws-eks-anywhere-chooses-cilium/).
+Cilium is already integrated into Google's Kubernetes offering and AWS [EKS Anywhere](https://isovalent.com/blog/post/2021-09-aws-eks-anywhere-chooses-cilium/).
 Sadly not (yet?) in standard EKS[^footnote_eks_cilium].
-It is possible though to [chain Cilium CNI to the default CNI with 0-downtime](https://medium.com/codex/migrate-to-cilium-from-amazon-vpc-cni-with-zero-downtime-493827c6b45e).
+It is possible though, to [chain Cilium CNI to the default CNI with 0-downtime](https://medium.com/codex/migrate-to-cilium-from-amazon-vpc-cni-with-zero-downtime-493827c6b45e).

 ## Presentation notes